top of page

 14 minutes from Húns.

-For those who want to know more about the history and traditions of kaatsen, the Kaats Museum in the city of Franeker is a must-see.
+For those who want to know more about the history and traditions of Frisian handball, the Kaats Museum in the city of Franeker is a must-see.

-It is the oldest sports museum in the Netherlands and completely dedicated to the sport of kaatsen.
+It is the oldest sports museum in the Netherlands and completely dedicated to the sport of Frisian handball.
 Here you will get a fascinating insight into the evolution of the game.
 From its humble origins to one of Friesland's most beloved sports.

 With its extensive collection of kaats gloves, trophies and historical artifacts, the museum is a true tribute to the rich tradition of kaats.